 A Final Thought

-All in all, there are tons of free music making software to choose from to compose, mix, create lively musical productions for any event, whether it's a concert, small venue, or for individual purposes.
+All in all, there are tons of free music production software to choose from to compose, mix, create lively musical productions for any event, whether it's a concert, small venue, or for individual purposes.

 Since every program has a different interface, functionality, and limitations, you are then at liberty to opt for the one that appeals to you the most by first finding out which one is right for you, based on your needs.